 Frequently Asked Questions: Expand Below

-SingFónaic is a unique online Irish phonics programme designed for all primary schools, Gaelscoileanna and Gaeltacht schools.
-SingFónaic empowers children to learn the Irish phonics.
+SingFónaic is a unique Irish phonics programme designed for primary school children.
+Our goal is to empower children to learn the basic Irish sounds.

 - The Irish Alphabet

 I was teaching third class for a few years in a national school.
 I noted that the majority of pupils were not able to pronounce the basic sounds in Irish, for example the common sounds; ‘th’, ‘ch’, ‘sh’, ‘bh’.
-They found it difficult to pronounce common words and verbs correctly, i.e. fell, came, went, heard, stood, walked etc.
+They found it difficult to pronounce common words and verbs correctly, i.e. thit, tháinig, chuaigh, chuala, sheas, shiúil etc.

 The pupils were using their English phonics store rather than their Irish phonics store when they tried to decode Irish words.
-The Primary Language Curriculum was published by the Department of Education in 2015.
+The Department of Education published a new Primary Language Curriculum in 2015 for Junior Infants up to Second Class and a revised edition for all class levels in 2019.
 The new language curriculum emphasizes the teaching of phonics and phonological awareness to primary school infants up to Sixth class.

-I decided to put together a structured Irish phonics program which is aligned with the new language curriculum.
+I decided to create an Irish phonics programme that is aligned with the new Primary Language Curriculum.
+I asked a friend of mine to create an online prototype.
 I contacted the Meath Local Enterprise Team.
 They suggested that I pilot a study with three primary schools.

 The schools that participated in the pilot study were: